 which yields

-If you create the one-hot encoded version of perfume-less.csv, namely, hot-less.csv:
+If we create the one-hot encoded version of perfume-less.csv, namely, hot-less.csv:

-we find that its predictions in hot-less-predictions.tsv are the same as for perfume-less-predictions.tsv, namely, just the overall relative frequency:
+we now find that its predictions in hot-less-predictions.tsv are not “dragged in” from the empirical probabilities:

 We have seen above that Bear can directly model continuous but nonlinear bivariate data, which we can easily visualize on a scatterplot, and binary classifcation data with either a categorical feature or multiple one-hot features, which we can view easily in tabular form.
 What about continuous nonlinear data with more than one feature?